Mehtab Abbasi

-Mehtab Abbasi (Urdu/Hindko: سردار مہتاب احمد خان عباسی; born 13 January 1953) is a Pakistani politician from Abbottabad who began his political career as an independent candidate in the 1985 election.
+Sardar Mehtab Ahmed Khan Abbasi (Urdu/Hindko: سردار مہتاب احمد خان عباسی; born 13 January 1953) is a Pakistani politician from Abbottabad who began his political career as an independent candidate in the 1985 election.
 He won seats in both the provincial and national assembly.
 He also won all subsequent elections up to that of 2013.

 Sardar Mehtab served as Governor of Khyber Pakhtunkhwa, Pakistan from 2014 to 2016, Chief Minister of Khyber Pakhtunkhwa from 1997 to 1999, and Federal Minister for Railways in 2008.
 He is politically affiliated with the Pakistan Muslim League (N).
 He served as a senator for five years beginning in March 2003, until he won the NA-17 Abbottabad-I seat for the National Assembly of Pakistan in the 2008 general election.

+Early life and education

+Born into a Dhund Abbasi family in Malkot, a village in the Abbottabad District of Khyber Pakhtunkhwa, Sardar Mehtab passed matriculation from Govt High School Murree and graduated from the Sir Syed School in Rawalpindi.
+He then did his LLB and practiced law in Rawalpindi.
+Abandoning law, he joined his father Sardar Muhammad Nawaz Khan's clothing business in Saddar, Rawalpindi.
+His uncle Sardar Sarfaraz Khan has also been a politician and encouraged his nephew Sardar Mehtab to get into politics as well.

+His cousin and brother-in-law Sardar Fareed Ahmed Khan Abbasi is also a politician.

+His son Sardar Shamoon Yar Khan has been an MPA.

+Political career

 Provincial Minister for Law

 Sardar Mehtab was elected to a provincial seat after winning the 1986 general election.
 He served as Provincial Minister for Law and Political Affairs from 1986 until 1988, when another general election was called.